abdullah89255/Common-Vulnerabilities-/README.md

 ### Fun Fact
 XSS got its name because it “crosses” from server-side data to client-side execution.
 It’s been a top vulnerability since the early 2000s, yet it persists due to sloppy input handling.

-Let me know if you want a deeper dive into a specific type, payload, or prevention method!
-Here’s a detailed explanation of Cross-Site Request Forgery (CSRF), another critical web vulnerability.
-I’ll cover what it is, how it works, its impact, and how to prevent it.

 ---

 ### What is Cross-Site Request Forgery (CSRF)?